Baksa district: Administration

 Mushalpur town is the headquarters of the district.

 Divisions

 The district has three sub-divisions: Mushalpur, Salbari and Tamulpur.
 These sub-divisions are further divided into 13 revenue circles: Baksa, Barama, Tamulpur, Goreswar, Baganpara, Ghograpar, Barnagar, Bajali, Jalah, Patharighat, Rangia, Sarupeta and Tihu.

 Three Vidhan Sabha constituencies of this district are Tamulpur, Barama and Chapaguri.
 All of these are part of Kokrajhar Lok Sabha constituency.

 Demographics

+Followers of Bathouism are counted under Hindus, there is no official data confirming their exact number.